MP Estate Planning UK

 Working with an agent

-• Update changes within 90 days or face penalties up to £5,000.
+• Update any material changes within 90 days to avoid penalties of up to £5,000.

 Conclusion